Walking in L.A.

 "Walking in L.A." is a song by American new wave band Missing Persons.
 It was written by Terry Bozzio, with production by Ken Scott at Chateau Recorders, in Los Angeles, California.
 The song appeared on their debut studio album Spring Session M in 1982 and has been described as the pivotal song on the album.
 It was released as a single in February 1983.
-A live version of the song (recorded in 1981) was released as a CD bonus track on Missing Persons’ 1984 album, Rhyme & Reason.
+A live version of the song (recorded in 1981) was released as a CD bonus track on Missing Persons' 1984 album, Rhyme & Reason.

-It was a minor hit In the United States, spending 6 weeks on the Billboard Hot 100 chart and peaking at #70 in March 1983.
+The song peaked at number 70 on the US Billboard Hot 100 in March 1983, spending six weeks on the chart.
 It is still recalled occasionally today for its comical portrayal of Hollywood culture and its wry observations on getting around in Los Angeles (“Nobody walks in L.A.!”).
 Songwriter Terry Bozzio has said that he was inspired to write the song by comedians making jokes about driving everywhere in the city.